The benefits of unplugging from social media

 Social Media unplugging

 More recently, I watched a documentary about Bill Gates and his “think weeks” where he adopted a similar unplugging approach but what I liked mostly was his very untrendy shopping bag full of books !!
-So when I’m on annual leave for a few days from 25 June 2021, I thought I might experiment and create my own mini “think weekend”.
+So when I was on annual leave for a few days from 25 June 2021, I thought I might experiment and create my own mini “think weekend”.

 - Though historically a good sleeper anyhow, I still felt much more energised and less sluggish in a morning